 Autism is a neurodevelopmental disorder defined by persistent deficits in social communication and social interaction, accompanied by restricted, repetitive patterns of behavior, interests, or activities.

 The term “spectrum” is crucial to understanding autism, because of

-the wide range of intensity, symptoms and behaviors, types of disorders, and
+the wide range of intensity, symptoms and behaviors, and

 high-functioning form of autism characterized by idiosyncratic social skills

-More information about the diagnostic categories of autism may be found at
+More information about ASD may be found at

 WHEN is autism diagnosed?